 STI President Carlos Cavallé spoke to a conference of international business-owners and executives at the Financial Club of Jakarta on “Experiences of the EU Project That Can Be of Interest to the Business Community and Governments of SEA Countries".

 A professor of Biomedical Humanities at the University of Navarra, Luis Echarte has recently authored “Hábitos emocionales en torno a la salud y la belleza” (Emotional habits surrounding health and beauty), published by EUNSA.

-"Single Mothers Don’t Always Stay Poor” By Laurie DeRose. #PR @FamStudies family-studies.org/single-mothers…one year ago
+"Single Mothers Don’t Always Stay Poor” By Laurie DeRose. #PR @FamStudies family-studies.org/single-mothers…2 years ago

 Fruit of the 2011 STI Experts Meeting of the same name, this book analyzes the structural and cultural transformations that can be identified in a consumer society.